mountaha-ghabri/algorithmic-collusion-reinforcement/README.md

 ## Limitations

-- Headline intervention results are based on **one baseline training realisation** — interpret as run-specific, not population-level estimates
+- Headline intervention results are based on **one baseline training realisation**: interpret as run-specific, not population-level estimates
 - Interventions applied once in isolation; repeated or coordinated interventions may produce different dynamics
-- Sensitivity analysis uses only 3 sessions per cell — indicative rather than definitive
+- Sensitivity analysis uses only 3 sessions per cell; indicative rather than definitive
 - Model abstracts from entry, asymmetric costs, demand uncertainty, and multi-product competition

 ---